 Early Life and Education:

-Born in Concord, Massachusetts, Thoreau studied philosophy, science and mathematics at Harvard University between 1833 and 1837.
-After he graduated in 1837, Thoreau became a schoolteacher briefly before opening a grammar school himself with the help of his brother.
+Born in Concord, Massachusetts on the 12 July 1817, Henry David Thoreau was the third of four children to John Thoreau, a pencil factory owner and Cynthia Dunbar Thoreau.
+Henry attended Concord Academy in 1828 where he performed well.
+He continued his education, studying philosophy, science and mathematics at Harvard University between 1833 and 1837.
+After he graduated in 1837, Thoreau became a schoolteacher briefly before opening a grammar school himself in 1838 with the help of his older brother, John.

 Contributions and Achievements: